campb223/dssa_dw_final_project_campb223/readme.md

 # DSSA 5102 Final Project -- Dexxy

 ## Introduction
 The intent of this project to implement an ETL (extract, transform, and load) pipeline from a database (dvdrental) into a data warehouse.
-There are times when a linear data processing pipeline would be sufficient, however, we love a challenge so we must implement this as a DAG (Directed Acyclic Graph)
+There are times when a linear data processing pipeline would be sufficient, however, we love a challenge so we must implement this as a DAG (Directed Acyclic Graph).
 <br>
 <br>
 ### About the DVD Rental database